CrowdStrike/falconpy/SUPPORT.md

 # Contributing
 Interested in earning a place on our [contributors list](https://github.com/CrowdStrike/falconpy/blob/main/AUTHORS.md#contributors)?

-Join an elite community of security-focused Python coders.
+Join an elite community of security-focused Python coders and help **stop breaches**.

 We want your contributions!